vnuko/book-shelf-api-db/README.md

 ### Cache Handling

-- `GET /api/cache` → Scans the folder structure and builds `cache/index.json`.
+- `GET /api/cache`: Scans the folder structure and stores the data into the SQLite database.

-### Author Endpoints
+### Authors Endpoints

-- `GET /authors` → Returns all authors.
+- `GET /authors`: Returns all authors.
-- `GET /authors/:authorId` → Returns details of a specific author.
+- `GET /authors/:authorId`: Returns details of a specific author.
+- `GET /authors/search`: Searches authors based on query parameters.

+### Books Endpoints

-- `GET /authors/:authorId/books` → Returns books by a specific author.
+- `GET /books`: Returns all books.
-- `GET /authors/:authorId/books/:bookId` → Returns details of a specific book.
+- `GET /books/:bookId`: Returns details of a specific book.
+- `GET /books/search`: Searches books based on query parameters.

+### Query Parameters

+- `GET /authors?page=1&limit=30&orderBy=id&orderDir=asc`
+- `GET /authors/search?query=king`

+- `GET /books?page=1&limit=30&orderBy=id&orderDir=asc`
+- `GET /books/search?query=shin`

 ## Performance Considerations

-- This system is efficient for small-to-medium collections (e.g., up to ~50MB of chached JSON data).
-Don't use it for large datasets!
+- This system is efficient for small-to-medium collections, ideally up to 500MB–1GB of SQLite database size.
+Beyond this, performance may degrade due to increased query times and memory usage.
-- For larger datasets, a database based solution should be implemented.
+- SQLite performs well for datasets with up to a few million records, but for larger collections, a more scalable database (e.g., PostgreSQL, MySQL) should be considered.
-- The caching mechanism significantly reduces file system reads, improving response times, however there might me a memory impact for large datases, while they are being loded in memory.
+- Read performance is generally fast, but concurrent writes under heavy load may lead to contention since SQLite locks the entire database file for writes (better-sqlite-3 package)
+- Since SQLite stores data in a single file, disk I/O speed impacts performance, and using an SSD is recommended for better response times when having bigger collections of data.